 Key Focus:

 - Crate Training: Introduce your puppy to their crate.
-Make it a positive space by adding treats and toys.
+Make it a joyful place by adding toys and treats.

 - Leash Training: Begin leash training by getting your puppy accustomed to wearing a collar and walking on a leash.